Cricket-One Day International West Indies v India line-ups

-June 23 (Gracenote) - Line-ups for the first One Day International between West Indies and India on Friday in Port of Spain, Trinidad and Tobago
+June 25 (Gracenote) - Line-ups for the second One Day International between West Indies and India on Sunday in Port of Spain, Trinidad and Tobago

 West Indies won toss and decided to bowl